DavidGeeraerts/AI/Glossory.md

 RAHF is an architectural advancement that improves the efficiency and scalability of transformer models for long sequences, making them more suitable for a wide range of applications.
 It achieves this through hierarchical processing, random access memory mechanisms, and reversible attention.

+### (ReLU) Rectified Linear Unit
+>  is a popular activation function used in artificial neural networks, particularly in deep learning models.
+It was introduced to address the limitations of other activation functions like sigmoid and tanh.
+This means that if the input value (x) is positive, the output will be the same as the input; however, if the input is negative, the output will be zero.
+In other words, ReLU "rectifies" or sets all negative inputs to zero and passes positive inputs unchanged.
+#### Advantages of ReLU:
+1. **Efficiency**: ReLU is computationally efficient and easy to implement, making it a popular choice in deep learning models.
+2. Mitigates vanishing gradient problem: Unlike sigmoid and tanh functions, ReLU does not saturate for large positive values, helping to prevent the vanishing gradient problem in deep networks.
+This enables faster training and better performance on complex tasks like image recognition.
+3. **Sparsity**: ReLU introduces sparsity in the network by setting negative values to zero, which can help reduce overfitting and improve generalization.
+ReLU allows some neurons to deactivate completely during training (when inputs are negative), which can lead to more efficient feature representation and model interpretability.
+> However, ReLU also has its disadvantages, such as the "dying ReLU" problem, where a large gradient flowing through a ReLU neuron can cause the weights to update in such a way that the neuron will not activate on any datapoint again.
+To address this issue, variants of ReLU like Leaky ReLU and Parametric ReLU have been proposed.

 ### (RL) Reinforcement Learning
 > is a machine learning paradigm that involves training agents to make sequential decisions in an environment to maximize a reward signal.
 Reinforcement learning models learn through trial and error, exploring different actions and learning from the feedback received from the environment.
 Reinforcement learning is used in applications such as game playing, robotics, and autonomous systems.